 - d.
-Net Loss Per Share: Net loss per share is calculated in accordance with the two-class method.
-Under the two-class method, net loss is allocated between common stock and other participating securities based on their participation rights.
+Net Earnings (Loss) Per Share: Net earnings (loss) per share is calculated in accordance with the two-class method.
+Under the two-class method, net earnings (loss) is allocated between Common Stock and other participating securities based on their participation rights.
 We have determined that the outstanding nonvested restricted stock represents participating securities.
-Net losses are not allocated to the nonvested restricted stockholders for calculating net loss per share under the two-class method because nonvested restricted stockholders do not have contractual obligations to share in the losses of the Company.
-Basic net loss per share is calculated by dividing net loss attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period, excluding the effects of any potentially dilutive instruments.
-Diluted net loss per share is calculated using the more dilutive of (a) the two-class method, or (b) treasury stock method, as applicable, to the potentially dilutive instruments.
-The weighted average number of shares of common stock outstanding during the period reflects additional common shares that would have been outstanding if dilutive potential shares of common stock had been issued.
-Potential shares of common stock that may be issued by the Company include convertible preferred stock, options and warrants.
+Net earnings (losses) are not allocated to the nonvested restricted stockholders for calculating net earnings (loss) per share under the two-class method because nonvested restricted stockholders do not have contractual obligations to share in the earnings (losses) of the Company.
+Basic net earnings (loss) per share is calculated by dividing net earnings (loss) attributable to Common Stockholders by the weighted average number of shares of Common Stock outstanding during the period, excluding the effects of any potentially dilutive instruments.
+Diluted net earnings (loss) per share is calculated by iterasury stock method, as applicable, to the potentially dilutive instruments.
+The weighted average number of shares of Common Stock outstanding during the period reflects additional common shares that would have been outstanding if dilutive potential shares of Common Stock had been issued.
+Potential shares of Common Stock that may be issued by the Company include convertible preferred stock, options and warrants.
 See Note 5. - e.
 Research and Development Costs: R&D expenses include both internal R&D activities and external contracted services.
 Internal R&D activity expenses include salaries, benefits, and stock-based compensation, as well as travel, supplies, and other costs to support our R&D staff.
 External contracted services include clinical trial activities, manufacturing and control-related activities, and regulatory costs.
 R&D expenses are charged to operations as incurred.
 We review and accrue R&D expenses based on services performed and rely upon estimates of those costs applicable to the stage of completion of each project. - f.
 Inventory: All components of inventory are valued at the lower of cost (first-in, first-out) or net realizable value.
 We adjust inventory to net realizable value when the net realizable value is lower than the carrying cost of the inventory.
 Net realizable value is determined based on estimated sales activity and margins.
 We estimate a reserve for obsolete inventory based on management's judgment of probable future commercial use, which is based on an analysis of current inventory levels, estimated future sales and production rates, and estimated shelf lives.
 See Note 6.